 Any original item made of fiber.
-Examples are fabric collage, soft sculpture, stitchery, weaving, embroidery, cross-stitch, wearable art, hooking, braiding, duct tape artistry, string art, and baskets.
+Examples include but are not limited to fabric collage, soft sculpture, stitchery, weaving, embroidery, cross-stitch, wearable art, hooking, braiding, duct tape artistry, string art, and baskets.
 All baskets and decorated textiles (such as painted shirts or stenciled clothing) should be entered in Heritage Arts.
 Original cross-stitched, knitted, or crocheted items belong in this Fiber class.
 Non-original cross-stitched, knitted, or crocheted items should be entered in Heritage Arts.
 Machine knitted items are not appropriate for this class.